 We now know there was no advance warning of the STL tornado.
 Watch this:

-You see the debris hitting the car before you hear the tornado warning come over the radar.
+You see the debris hitting the car before you hear the tornado warning come over the radio.
 At lower right is the time of day which also confirms the tornado was in progress before the warning.

 Another giant miss!